 Where the development is likely to be acceptable, it may be more appropriate to seek the submission of an application for retrospective planning permission.
 We will consider this as we would any other application made under planning legislation and may grant or refuse permission, depending on the planning merits of the application.
 Permission may be granted subject to conditions or limitations which we consider are required to make the development acceptable.
-In these cases any action proposed is suspended until a decision is made on the application.
+In these cases, any action proposed is suspended until a decision is made on the application.

-In accordance with Section 6 of The Town and Country Planning (Fees for Applications)(Scotland) Regulations 2022 a surcharge is now applicable to retrospective applications of 25% of the normal planning fee.
-For example a domestic scale proposal which is retrospective in nature would require a fee of £375 rather than the normal fee of £300.
+In accordance with Regulation 6 of The Town and Country Planning (Fees for Applications)(Scotland) Regulations 2022 as amended a surcharge is now applicable to retrospective applications of 25% of the normal planning fee.
+For example, a domestic scale proposal which is retrospective in nature would require a fee of £432.50 rather than the normal fee of £346.
+If a retrospective application relating to an enforcement investigation is not validated due to failure to pay the surcharge, the Planning Authority may elect to proceed to formal enforcement action to resolve the matter.

 Exemptions from this surcharge include:

-- Where the applicant is a charitable or community organisation. - Where the surcharge is likely to present a significant barrier to an application being submitted and the breach satisfactorily resolved. - Where the works have been of an urgent or emergency nature
+- Where the applicant is a charitable or community organisation. - Where the surcharge is likely to present a significant barrier to an application being submitted and the breach satisfactorily resolved. - Where the works have been of an urgent or emergency nature.